michaelstreyle/robinhood-dividends/README.md

 ### Home

 At the top of the Home page is an Update button.
 This is discussed further down, but allows the data to be updated in the database and is also used by the cronjob to automatically update the data daily.
 The Home page also displays the current value of the portfolio as well as the current cash available.
 Then below the current value, there is a chart which displays the portfolio value over time.
 Finally, below the chart is an overview of the current holdings in the portfolio, including the tickers, current price, average cost, quantity, and current equity (current price x quantity).
 The holdings are sorted by highest equity.
+I used a management command to load the portfolio into the database, and also included a --mock option to load fake data (seen in all these screenshots) for testing purposes.

 Here is a screenshot which shows an (zoomed out) overview of the home page.
 ![Home](/images/home.png)